withastro/astro/docs/styling.md

 While the logic is sound and the first point is correct, many developers assume #2 is correct when that is not the reality for many.
 Many projects contain myriad layouts that are different from one part of a website to another.
 And even if they are the same on one breakpoint doesn’t mean they are the same on all breakpoints!

 Ask yourself: _If there really were more unique layouts in my website than I assumed, why am I trying to deduplicate them?_ You’ll probably start to realize that fewer of your layouts are reusable than you thought, and that a few, thoughtful, custom layout components can handle all your needs.
-This is especially true when you **Centralize your Layouts** (Rule #3).
+This is especially true when you **Centralize your layouts into Layout Components** (previous suggestion).

-Another way to look at it: perhaps spending a couple hours learning Flexbox and Grid will pay off much better than spending that same amount of time learning a proprietary styling framework, wrestling with it, and/or switchign it out when it doesn’t perform as expected.
+Another way to look at it: if you have to spend a couple hours learning a proprietary styling framework, wrestling with it, filing issues, etc., why not just spend that time on Flexbox and Grid instead?
+For many people, learning the basics only takes an hour, and that can get you pretty far!
 There are great, free, learning resources that are worth your time:

 - [Flexbox Froggy](https://flexboxfroggy.com/)
 - [CSS Grid Garden](https://cssgridgarden.com/)

 So in short: stop trying to deduplicate layouts when there’s nothing to deduplicate!
 You’ll find your styles not only easier to manage, but your CSS payloads much lighter, and load times faster.

+💁 **Why this works well in Astro**: grid libraries are a quick path to stylesheet bloat, and a major contributor to people attempting to [treeshake their styles][css-treeshaking].
+Astro does **not** treeshake unused CSS for you, because [that can cause problems][css-treeshaking].
+We’re not saying you have to be library free; we’re big fans of libraries like [Material UI][material-ui].
+But if you can at least shed the thousands upon thousands of layouts you’re not using from your styling library, you probably don’t need automatic treeshaking.

-#### 5. Never use `margin` on a component wrapper
+#### Suggestion #3: Avoid `margin` on a component wrapper

 In other words, don’t do this: